im-open/setup-k6-perf-testing/README.md

 # composite-run-steps-action-template

 This action downloads and installs [K6](https://k6.io/) via the [Actions tool-cache utility](https://github.com/actions/toolkit/tree/main/packages/tool-cache).
+This action requires the use of nodejs.
+Please ensure it is installed on the action runner prior to this action.

 ## Inputs
 | Parameter      | Is Required | Description                  |